mikrosimage/ColorPipe-tools/about.md

 Based on [OpenColorIO](http://opencolorio.org/), PlotThatLut allows to plot a LUT to understand its color transformation.
 If it’s a 3D LUT, it displays a cube; if its a 1D LUT, a curve.

-PlotThatLUT is available as command line tool or as a web service.
+PlotThatLUT is available as a command line tool or as a web service.

 [Find out more]({{ site.url }}/PlotThatLUT/).